 And if you’re the buyer, then know I personally own all these tools and use them in my shop.
 This isn’t a list of things I think look cool.
 It’s a list I’ve made from my own experience in the shop and these ideas for gifts for woodworkers are sure to help you find some gems for your special woodworker or DIY enthusiast.

-Without further ado let’s get to the ideas!
+Without further ado let’s get to the sweet woodworking gift ideas!

-There are some great gems in this group and at under $10 you can give several of them to that special woodworker, or share the wealth with a slew of your favorite craftsmen.
+There are some great inexpensive gifts for a woodworker in this group and at under $10 you can give several of them to that special woodworker, or share the wealth with a slew of your favorite craftsmen!

-My number 1 pick from this group is the FastCap GluBot glue bottle.
+My number one pick for woodworking gift ideas under $10 is the FastCap GluBot glue bottle.
 This little guy is simply a great way to always have glue on the ready.
 No shaking the glue bottle to get it to the tip, just squeeze and go.

-A flashlight like the UltraFire Mini might seem like an odd item for woodworkers, but just remember woodworkers love searching for great deals on wood, tools, and whatever.
+A flashlight like the UltraFire Mini might seem odd on a gifts for woodworkers list, but just remember, woodworkers love searching for great deals on wood, tools, and whatever.
 And a pocket size light is perfect when

 jumping in that dumpster looking for salvaged wood.

 Okay, we’ve stepped up the ladder a wee bit and there are some great finds under $25.
-Check out these gifts that will make any woodworker’s day.
+Check out these gifts for woodworkers that will surely brighten their day.